African-American middle class: Achievement gap

+The achievement gap is the measured difference in educational outcomes between cohorts of different races.

 Structural and institutional explanations

-The disparity in expenditures on education between inner cities and affluent suburbs exist almost entirely due to the system of property taxes which most school systems rely on for funding.
-By attending spatially segregated school systems, children of the black middle class do not have access to the same educational and employment opportunities as their white counterparts.
-In general, minority students are more likely to reside in lower or middle class inner city neighborhoods, meaning minority students are more likely to attend poorly funded schools based on the districting patterns within the school system.
+There exists a disparity in expenditures on education between inner cities and affluent suburbs almost entirely due to the system of local property taxes which most school systems rely on for funding.
+By attending less well-funded schools, children of the black middle class do not have access to the same educational opportunities as their white counterparts.
+In general, minority students are more likely to reside in lower or middle class inner city neighborhoods, so they're more likely to attend poorly funded schools.
 Schools in lower-income districts tend to employ less qualified teachers and have fewer educational resources.
-Research shows that teacher effectiveness is the most important in-school factor affecting student learning.
-Good teachers can actually close or eliminate the gaps in achievement on the standardized tests that separate white and minority students.
+A study by Gordon, Kane & Staiger (2006) shows that teacher effectiveness is an important factor affecting student learning.
+It speculates that good teachers are sufficient to eliminate the achievement gap.

 Cultural explanations

 The culture and environment in which children are raised may play a role in the achievement gap.
 One explanation that has been suggested for racial and ethnic differences in standardized test performance is that standardized IQ tests and testing procedures are culturally biased toward European-American middle class knowledge and experiences.
-Social psychologist Claude Steele suggests that minority children and adolescents may also experience stereotype threat—the fear that they will be judged to have traits associated with negative appraisals and/or stereotypes of their race or ethnic group which produces test anxiety and keeps them from doing as well as they could on tests.
-According to Steele, minority test takers experience anxiety, believing that if they do poorly on their test they will confirm the stereotypes about inferior intellectual performance of their minority group.
-As a result, a self-fulfilling prophecy begins, and the child performs at a level beneath his or her inherent abilities.
-Some researchers also hypothesize that in some cases, minorities, especially African American students, may stop trying in school because they do not want to be accused of "acting white" by their peers.
-It has also been suggested that some minority students simply stop trying because they do not believe they will ever see the true benefits of their hard work.
-As some researchers point out, minority students may feel little motivation to do well in school because they do not believe it will pay off in the form of a better job or upward social mobility.
+Social psychologist Claude Steele suggests that minority children and adolescents may also experience stereotype threat—the fear that they will conform to stereotypes about their social group.
+According to Steele, minority test takers experience anxiety, believing that poor test performance will confirm stereotypes of intellectual inferiority.
+As a result, the child's performance is diminished.
+Some researchers also hypothesize that in some cases, minoritiesespecially African American studentsmay stop trying in school because they do not want to be accused of "acting white" by their peers.
+It has also been suggested that some minority students do not make an effort because they do not believe they will ever see benefits come of it in the form of a better job or upward social mobility.